mui/material-ui/docs/pages/careers/design-engineer-x-grid.md

 ## The company

 MUI's story began in 2014 with Material UI, the most successful React implementation of Google's Material Design.
-Today, Material UI stands as one of the most popular open-source libraries on GitHub, and has paved the way for the fully fledged startup known as MUI (founded in 2019), which now boasts an ever-expanding ecosystem of React UI products.
+Today, Material UI stands as one of the most popular open-source libraries on GitHub and has paved the way for the fully-fledged startup known as MUI (founded in 2019), which now boasts an ever-expanding ecosystem of React UI products.
 We're a company of 35+ people as of late 2023, and we're growing.

 ## The products